shimaore/huge-play/middleware/dtmf.coffee.md

         new Promise (resolve) =>

+Note: this doesn't deal with cases where the user is dialing very fast and there could be multiple `#` in the buffer before we get here.

+          dtmf_buffer.replace /#$/, ''

 If we already collected enough digits, simply return them.

           if dtmf_buffer.length >= max_length
             resolve clear()
             return

+We start handling new digits arrival.

+          handler = ->
+            clear_timer()

+Use `#` as a terminator

+            if dtmf_buffer.match /#$/
+              resolve clear()
+              return

+            dtmf_buffer.replace /#$/, ''

+When we receive a new digit, if the maximum length is reached we do not wait for another digit.

+            if dtmf_buffer.length >= max_length
+              resolve clear()
+              return

+          @call.on 'dtmf_buffer', handler

 Otherwise we'll have to wait a little bit longer.